Holography vs. Scale Separation: Scale Separation and the Decoupling Test

 Let us also comment on the KKLT scenario~\cite{Kachru:2003aw}.
 The KKLT scenario is a flux compactification of type IIB string theory on an orientifold Calabi--Yau threefold such that, to leading order, the internal manifold has no curvature.
 A scale-separated AdS is then constructed by balancing the flux superpotential with non-perturbative corrections, and the vacuum is uplifted by introducing anti-D3 branes.
 Constructing a scale-separated AdS is thus an essential intermediate step in the KKLT framework.

-The moduli space of a generic KKLT flux compactification is more complicated than in the explicit DGKT example.
-Even before turning on fluxes, interesting infinite-distance limits arise in the $\mathcal{N}=2$ moduli space obtained by compactifying type II theories on a Calabi--Yau threefold.
-The infinite-distance limits in the vector multiplet moduli space are classified (see~\cite{Friedrich:2025gvs,Monnee:2025ynn} and references therein), but those in the hypermultiplet moduli space are not yet classified.
+To test the KKLT scenario, one must analyze the infinite-distance limits along the gradient directions of the scalar potential and verify whether they satisfy the Asymptotic No-Scale-Separation condition.
+The moduli space of a generic KKLT flux compactification is more complex than that of the explicit DGKT example we considered.\footnote{Even before introducing fluxes, interesting infinite-distance limits appear in the $\mathcal{N}=2$ moduli space obtained by compactifying type II string theories on a Calabi--Yau threefold.
+The infinite-distance limits in the vector-multiplet moduli space are classified (see~\cite{Friedrich:2025gvs,Monnee:2025ynn} and references therein), whereas those in the hypermultiplet moduli space remain unclassified.} Nevertheless, because the internal manifold is Ricci-flat, one still expects a violation of the Asymptotic No-Scale-Separation condition which would imply $m^2\lesssim |V|$ along the direction of $-\nabla \Lambda_s$.

-\textit{Our results imply that unless there exists an infinite-distance direction in moduli space that coincides with the gradient direction of the scalar potential, and in that direction the scalar potential decays as $|V| \gtrsim m^2$, the brane dual to the KKLT AdS cannot be realized as a CFT on the worldvolume of a brane in string theory.}
+Following the earlier version of this work, it was shown in~\cite{Bedroya:2025fie} that the Asymptotic No-Scale-Separation condition is never satisfied in the KKLT scenario.
+The key insight is that for the dual brane to decouple, the scalar potential along the direction of $\nabla V$ must be negative and exponentially decaying.
+However, in KKLT compactifications, the tree-level potential is never negative, and when the non-perturbative contribution dominates, it does not exhibit an exponential falloff.
+Consequently, the condition fails to hold in all relevant infinite-distance directions.

-This argument is distinct from the one in~\cite{Lust:2022lfc}, where the authors analyzed the candidate dual of KKLT and argued that the KKLT AdS cannot arise in a regime where the gravitational description is under control.
+Our test for the holographic consistency of KKLT is distinct from the one in~\cite{Lust:2022lfc}, where the authors analyzed the candidate dual of KKLT and argued that the KKLT AdS cannot arise in a regime where the gravitational description is under control.
 By contrast, we employ the asymptotic behavior of the scalar potential to argue for the lack of scale separation.
 As explained earlier, no supergravity construction of an AdS vacuum can establish UV-completeness by itself, since it lacks a weak-coupling limit.
 Therefore, the only way to ensure the UV-completeness of an AdS construction is to identify its CFT dual.

-In the case of KKLT, we find that unless a fine-tuning occurs such that, despite the absence of internal curvature, there exists an infinite-distance direction in which the scalar potential satisfies $|V| \gtrsim m^2$, the dual does not exist---at least not in string theory.
-Thus, for any proposed KKLT vacuum, this condition must be carefully tested to determine whether the construction is viable.